Signatures of Witt spaces with boundary: Introduction and statement of the main results

+Our stratified spaces with boundary (see Definition \ref{psuedo-bdry-def}) have singular strata of codimension greater or equal to $2$.
+By declaring the boundary to be a stratum of codimension $1$ we can define a new stratification for which our space becomes a stratified space with strata of codimension greater or equal to one in the sense of \cite[Definition 4 and Definition 9]{Bei}.
+We can then use a general de Rham theorem due to Bei, see \cite[Theorem 4]{Bei} and \cite[(95)]{Bei2}, in order to complement our result \eqref{equality-dR-hodge} with the following equality of signatures

-where the topological signature is the one defined by Friedman and Hunsicker \cite{FH}.
+Here on the right hand side the topological signature defined by Friedman and Hunsicker \cite{FH} appears.
 This means that on a compact Witt pseudomanifold with boundary we have the following fundamental chain of equalities

 Notice in particular that $\textup{sign}_{{\rm dR}}(\overline{M},\partial \overline{M})$ and $\textup{sign}_{{\rm Ho}} (\overline{M}_\infty)$ are metric independent within iterated cone-edge metrics, satisfying the Witt condition.